oskariorg/oskari-frontend/tools/docs/bundles/event/template.md

 ## Examples

-[Give here examples of the use of the request.
+[Give here examples of the use of the event.
 First small description and then code example]